The Advisory Board

 "business@school is a very good way for young people to develop the skills they need for digital technology: Analysis and reflection, searching and processing, solving problems, and communicating and working in a team.
 Finally, they create something that's all their own.
 Coaches from companies, as outside experts, make sustainable, practical business instruction possible at schools.
 Business and school come together here in partnership of equals."

-Andreas Dinger, Partner und Managing Director, The Boston Consulting Group
+Andreas Dinger, Managing Director and Senior Partner, Boston Consulting Group

 "That education will become digital is a fact.
 Having good digital infrastructure at schools and expanded training for teachers are key prerequisites for this.
 But it is even more important to have a comprehensive educational concept.
 The key questions are: How will teachers teach and our children learn in the future?
 What do didactic principles have to look like so they can be included in the curriculum, integrated in school and classroom concepts by teachers, and implemented?"